-USE OF 7th AND 8th GRADE STUDENTS IN HIGH SCHOOL PROGRAMS: Students in grades 7 and 8 may participate in high school programs.
+INCLUSION OF 7th AND 8th GRADE STUDENTS IN HIGH SCHOOL PROGRAMS: Students in grades 7 and 8 may participate in high school programs.
 Students in these programs must complete and submit all the forms required of high school participation, including a current physical, and will pay the High School athletic fee as listed in the Fee Policy.
 This must be completed prior to the student participating in practices and games.
-In addition, 7th and 8th grade students may not displace 9th grade students on 9th grade level teams, unless there are safety concerns.
-In the case of safety, the Activities Director will help make the determination.
+In addition, 7th and 8th grade students should not displace a 9-12 high school student on a high school team.
+Final decisions rest with the Activities Director.